 Tip #1 – Have a community point of contact to meet the photographer to escort around the community and provide access to get the necessary photos.
 Be in constant communication with your photographer before, during, and after the photoshoot.
 Don’t let any questions you have go unanswered.

 Tip #2 – Make sure the grounds have been picked up, and that the landscaping/lawn care has been done prior to the shoot.
 Inspect the entire property before the shoot.

 Tip #3 – Prepare models and available units by making sure models are styled the way you want (wearing the right colors, hair, and makeup), and units are clean and staged appropriately.

 Tip #4 – Set up a Dropbox or Google Drive to store any documents with instructions and images, so you and your photographer can share easily.

-While copy is important, we’ve become a nation of skimmers.
+While the copy is important, we’ve become a nation of skimmers.
 A few stats:

 This is why images should be used to communicate your main messages.
 Make sure your apartment photography communicates everything you want your prospect to know, without having to read the accompanying text.

 For example, you have state-of-the-art Bosch appliances in your kitchens?
 Make that absolutely clear in your photos – maybe even zoom in on the brand label if that’s a unique selling point.
-You have spacious balconies or outdoor patios?
-Show a perfectly staged patio as a visual representation for how your resident can utilize this vast space.
+Do you have spacious balconies or outdoor patios?
+Show a perfectly staged patio as a visual representation of how your resident can utilize this vast space.